 Dr. Kenneth W. Dobbins became the seventeenth president of Southeast Missouri State University on July 1, 1999 after serving as the University’s Vice President of Finance and Administration from 1991 to 1993, and Executive Vice President from 1993 until his appointment as president.
 He previously held several positions in higher education administration at Kent State University in Ohio.

-During Dr. Dobbins’ presidency, more than $300 million in capital construction and building improvement projects have enhanced the University.
+During Dr. Dobbins’ presidency more than $400 million in capital construction and building improvement projects have enhanced the University.
 The Seabaugh Polytechnic Building and the $58 million River Campus were constructed.
-Additionally, The Douglas C. Greene Center for Innovation and Entrepreneurship to promote entrepreneurship and enhance the region’s economy opened on the campus in 2005; Southeast dedicated its new, state-of-the-art David M. Barton Agriculture Research Center in 2009, and the University’s Autism Center for Diagnosis and Treatment in 2010.
+In 2005, the Douglas C. Greene Center for Innovation and Entrepreneurship was opened, followed by the dedication of the state-of-the-art David M. Barton Agriculture Research Center in 2009, and the University’s Autism Center for Diagnosis and Treatment in 2010.
 Southeast is known throughout the Midwest for its modern and student-friendly residence halls.
 Vandiver Hall was completed in 2002; Merick Hall in 2009; and LaFerla Hall was dedicated in the fall of 2013.
-More than $90 million in capital renovation for maintenance and repair projects including the renovation of the historic 106-year-old Academic Hall, the remodeling and upgrades to the Magill science complex.
+More than $90 million in capital renovation projects were completed in 2013, including the renovation of the historic 108-year-old Academic Hall, and the remodeling and upgrades to the Magill science complex.
 Additionally, the University opened the River Campus Center, a new academic and residence hall center, at the River Campus in fall 2014.

 He earned his B.S. degree in accounting from the University of Akron (Ohio) in 1971 and served as a commissioned officer and civilian executive in the U.S. Air Force for almost 10 years where he was awarded the 1978 Air Force Audit Agency Outstanding Civilian Auditor of the Year.
-He received the M.B.A. degree in 1979 from Old Dominion University where he was awarded the 2001 Distinguished Alumni Award, and the Ph.D. in higher education administration in 1987 from Kent State, where in 2011, he was awarded the Alumni Leadership Award for the College of Education, Health and Human Services Annual Hall of Fame Awards He is also a Certified Public Accountant in Ohio.
+He received the M.B.A. degree in 1979 from Old Dominion University where he was awarded the 2001 Distinguished Alumni Award, and the Ph.D. in higher education administration in 1987 from Kent State, where in 2011, he was awarded the Alumni Leadership Award for the College of Education, Health and Human Services Annual Hall of Fame Awards.
+He is also a Certified Public Accountant in Ohio.

-Dr. Dobbins and his wife, Jeanine Larson Dobbins, Founder and Director Emeritus of the Missouri Statewide Early Literacy Intervention Program based at Southeast, have a son, Paul, and a daughter-in-law, Stacey, who are both Southeast graduates, and a grandson, Lincoln Kenneth Dobbins.
+Dr. Dobbins and his wife, Jeanine Larson Dobbins, Founder and Director Emeritus of the Missouri Statewide Early Literacy Intervention Program based at Southeast, have a son, Paul Larson Dobbins, and a daughter-in-law Stacey Borage Dobbins, who are both Southeast graduates, and two grandsons, Lincoln Kenneth Dobbins and Brady Larson Dobbins.